bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 # comes back
 ** server can't find 104.55.168.192.in-addr.arpa: REFUSED
 ```
 Darn, no quick wins here because we don't have permissions.
-Might be something we want to play with later, but lets park DNS for now and move on to something else.
+Might be something we want to play with later so lets park DNS for now and move on to something else.

 -----------------------------